Brittany Kennedy has lived on the Big Island of Hawaii for most of her life, which means she's spent most of her life eating sushi!

 Sashimi is just the meat, served without other ingredients.
 Sushi also uses rice and other ingredients, such as vegetables, which are all rolled up in a sheet or nori (seaweed) and sliced into pieces.

-There is also a dish that's halfway in between—nigiri.
+Nigiri is the dish that's halfway in between.
 Nigiri is sashimi that's served on a molded rectangle of rice.

-Lastly, while most sashimi is raw fish, some sashimi is not raw and sashimi is not fish.
-For example, unagi is cooked saltwater eel, and sashimi also encompasses other types of seafood, which you will see below.
+Lastly, while most sashimi is raw fish, some sashimi is not raw and some sashimi is not fish.
+For example, unagi is cooked freshwater eel, and sashimi also encompasses other types of seafood, which you will see below.

 Types of Sashimi